PM Modi Calls For Greater South-south Cooperation to Address Climate Change, Biodiversity & Land Degradation

 He also pitched for a global water action agenda concept which he said would help the nation in achieving Land Degradation Neutrality (LDN).
 Two-thirds of the countries all over the world are affected by the issue of land degradation, noted PM Modi.
 In view of this, he set a target for the country to restore the degraded land from 21 million hectares to 26 million hectares by 2030.

-The UNCCD was adopted in Paris on June 17, 1994, and was ratified by 196 countries and the European Union.
-India ratified the UNCCD Convention in December 17, 1996.

-Modi said that a centre of excellence would be developed at the Indian Council of Forestry Research and Education which will promote South-South cooperation by sharing knowledge, resource and technology and training manpower to prevent land degradation.
+A centre of excellence would be developed at the Indian Council of Forestry Research and Education to promote South-South cooperation by sharing knowledge, resource and technology and training manpower to prevent land degradation, noted Modi.

 India has been able to increase its forest cover, the Prime Minister said.